vmayoral/robot_hacking_manual/robot_vulnerabilities/tutorial2/README.md

   --event-handlers sanitizer_report+ --merge-install --packages-up-to moveit_core
 ```

-*NOTE: To keep things simpmle I've restricted the packages reviewed to moveit_core and its core dependencies solely.
+*NOTE: To keep things simple I've restricted the packages reviewed to moveit_core and its core dependencies solely.
 A complete review including all moveit packages is recommended in case one wanted to catch all bugs*.

 Results are summarized in the `sanitizer_report.csv` (https://gist.github.com/vmayoral/25b3cff2c954b099eeb4d1471c1830e2).
 A quick look through the `log/` directory gives us an intuition into the different bugs detected:
 ```bash